Alena-Stavrova/dev-log/DEVLOG.md

 - [Project]: [What I did]
 - [Project]: [What I learned]
 - [Next]: [What's next]-->

+**2026-03-24**
+* Swtiched to VS Code - search/copy-paste in IDLE works like half time
+* Levenhuk: still working on IT script and fixing errors (mainly in "express delivery" flow).
+Not used to working with/debugging scripts that long - good that VS Code lets you open same script in different parts to track the references.
+Also tried to edit DE V2, but working with 2 long scripts is super overwhelming.

 **2026-03-23**
 * Levenhuk: finally finished adding OrderContext to IT LVH, it's working.
 HUGE class, but does look more organized.
 Will use it as a template for other LVH and ERM scripts.
 * Ermenrich: finished cleaning up DE ERM - my sloppy previous edit actually made it harder to fix.
 Summary throws an error, but I let it be for now (until adding OrderContext)